 About Christina Goodall Ceramics

-My main inspiration when making is from having grown up in a little seaside town.
+Inspiration behind Christina Goodall’s ceramic work is inspired by her childhood and historical hometown; a town that can be summed up as a typical little seaside town.
 This town – Torquay, sometimes referred to as part of the English Riveria, holds the spirit of a time gone by from when British seaside tourism was booming.
 Including the Victorian Grandeur of the Pavilion still stands as an example in its decrepit state to post-war 50’s and 60’s remnants still looming to Fawlty Towers-esque B&B culture.

 The Nostalgia I feel for this place is from a childhood view but also from stories spoken by generations before mine passed down to younger generations.
 These nostalgic false memories are dreamt up to create a kind of glamorous version shrouding reality.
 I use this inspiration for my colour palette taken from the area; dreamy pastel coral, sea blue, girlish pink and minty green.